 √ Are you dedicated to providing the best possible dental implant treatment to your patients?

 √ Experienced in surgical placement of dental implants and/or the replacement of teeth?

 √ Completed at least 300 hours of postdoctoral or continuing education related to implant dentistry in the past 12 years?

 The Associate Fellow membership examination has two parts.

 The Part 1 (written) examination is designed to assess knowledge of basic science, "entry-level" knowledge and understanding of implant dentistry principles, and the ability to apply these principles in a clinical situation.
 Candidates have four hours to complete the 150 multiple-choice questions on the examination.
-The Study Guide for Associate Fellow and Fellow Examinations includes a list of key words and subject areas, which are likely be included on the examination.
+The exam is given in two parts: 75 questions with an optional break and the immediate completion of the final 75 items.
+The Study Guide for Associate Fellow and Fellow Examinations includes a list of key words and subject areas that are likely be included on the examination.

 Candidates for Associate Fellowship must pass Part 1, i.e., the written examination, before taking part 2, which is the oral/case examination.

 Those who have passed Part 1 (written) of the Associate Fellow examination have the option of taking the oral/case examination for either Associate Fellow or Fellow membership.
 Candidates who select the Fellow option must meet the educational, experiential, and professional and leadership requirements for Fellowship.
 Additionally, they must complete the oral/case examination successfully within four years after passing the Part 1 (written) examination and must be general members of the Academy in good standing.

 Part 2 is an oral examination.
 For the oral examination, candidates review a written description, a panograph, and a photograph for standardized cases and then respond to questions related to treatment.